Document management system best practices

 10. Eliminating Dual Entry Errors

-Best Practice: eFileCabinet provides integration within different software packages to help eliminate dual entry and errors that occur during that process.
+Best Practice: Revver provides integration within different software packages to help eliminate dual entry and errors that occur during that process.
 We have an open interface that allows us to integrate with different software, pending the approval of the other software solution.

-eFileCabinet’s integration with Salesforce is a great example for the elimination of dual data entry.
+Revver’s integration with Salesforce is a great example for the elimination of dual data entry.
 Information keyed into Salesforce is transferred and linked to documents with the simple click of a button.

 This information includes, but is not limited to, data such as vendor name, invoice number, amount due, addresses, phone numbers, etc. Most companies have to enter this type of information multiple times, making them inefficient, wasting valuable time, and subjecting the data to error.